bhaveshd9/movieTrack/README.md

 Youtube link: https://youtu.be/nGw5TT5IQSs?feature=shared

 Movie Track is an Android application designed to help users track their favorite movies, rate them, comment, and interact with friends.
-This README provides an overview of the app's features and functionality, along with instructions on how to set up and contribute to the project.

 **Features**
 **User Authentication**